 What can be placed on reserve?

-Digital (subject to copyright and license restrictions)
+Digital (subject to copyright and licence restrictions)

-- Articles from e-journals and links to e-books from the Library
+- Links to e-books from the Library

 - Scanned book chapters